ArmyAntSEC/GGGT/MMMT_eng_raw.md

 A single production of the larp takes about 3.5 hours, including preparation and post-larp reflections.

 [1]: "Larp refers to a type of interactive game or storytelling in which the players assume a role and act as a character within the set fiction.
-It can be described as theater without an audience or script.
+It can be described as theatre without an audience or script.
 What sets the Nordic larp traditions apart from others is a strong emphasis on collaboration and collective creation, unobtrusive rules, as well as a rich variety of play styles and settings sometimes including heavy themes." https://nordiclarp.org/wiki/Nordic_larp

 [2]: None of the players familiar with Swedish culture?
 Not a problem.
-Just approximate with generalized western culture and go with it.
+Just approximate with generalised western culture and go with it.
 Any specifics that matter to the game will be spelled out in the footnotes of this document.

 [3]: A ghost character is a character that does not represent a real physical being.
-They have traditionally been used by the game masters are tools to interact with the subconcious player characters.
+They have traditionally been used by the game masters are tools to interact with the subconscious player characters.
 In this game, however, the ghosts represent actual dead people.

 ## Basic larp concepts